solarslurpi/GrowBuddies/docs/tasmota.md

 (tasmota_installation)=
 ## Install Tasmota

-### Easy Way
-The easiest way requires you have the same ESP286 [(the Wemos D1)](https://www.aliexpress.us/item/2251832645039000.html) and the [SCD30 sensor from Adafruit](https://www.adafruit.com/product/4867).
-I have backed up my configuration which you can restore when you are installing Tasmota.
+The easiest way requires you have the same ESP286 [the Wemos D1](https://www.aliexpress.us/item/2251832645039000.html) and **if you are building SnifferBuddy**, the [SCD30 sensor from Adafruit](https://www.adafruit.com/product/4867).
+I have backed up my configuration which you restore onto your WemosD1 when you are installing Tasmota.

+_Note: There is also a config file for a **[Tasmotized Sonoff plug](flash_tasmota)**_.
+### Web Install
-- Install Tasmota using either the Edge or Chrome browser (web install doesn't work using the Brave browser).
+Install Tasmota using either the Edge or Chrome browser (web install doesn't work using the Brave browser).
 Go to [Tasmota Install URL](https://tasmota.github.io/install/).
-_Note:  If the USB/COM port can't be identified, the first thing to do is to change cables.
+_Note:  If the USB/COM port can't be identified, the first thing to do is to check the cable.
 The USB cable might not support data i/o.
 If that doesn't work, check the USB driver.
 The ESP286 or ESP32 may be using a driver that isn't installed on your Windows PC or Mac._

 There are many Tasmota binaries that could be installed.
 We want to install the Tasmota Sensors binary for the ESP286.
 :::{figure} images/install_tasmota.jpg
 :align: center
 :scale: 100

-Tasmota Install
+Tasmota Web Install
 :::
 #### Connect to WiFi
 The install includes connecting to the home wifi.